sgclasher/agentblueprint/README.md

 #### **Option 3: Client Profile Management**
 1. Click "Client Profiles" button or go to `/profiles`
 2. **Sign up or sign in** to access your secure profile dashboard.
-3. Create a new profile or load demo data (4 industry scenarios available) into your account.
+3. Create a new profile using the guided ProfileWizard interface.
 4. Complete 8-step business intelligence assessment (click any step to jump around freely).
 5. **Edit existing profiles** - click "View Details" then "Edit Profile" for full wizard editing.
 6. Generate automatic AI timeline from profile data.